httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

     4. Determine the component value for the component identifier.

         - If the component identifier has a parameter that is not understood, produce an error.

+        - If the component identifier has several incompatible parameters, such as `bs` and `sf`, produce an error.

+        - If the component identifier contains the `req` parameter and the target message is a request, produce an error.

+        - If the component identifier contains the `req` parameter and the target message is a response, the context for the component value is the related request message of the target response message.
+Otherwise, the context for the component value is the target message.

         - If the component name starts with an "at" character (`@`), derive the component's value from the message according to the specific rules defined for the derived component, as in {{derived-components}}, including processing of any known valid parameters.
 If the derived component name is unknown or the value cannot be derived, produce an error.